Choose language: English

 The luminescent method avoids inherent background fluorescence associated with other methods thereby providing excellent signal-to-background ratios.
 A half-life greater than 5 hours results in a stable signal as well.

 GSH levels in lysates from adherent cells in 24 well plates were measured with the GSH-Glo Glutathione Assay.
 GSH concentrations were determined by interpolation from a GSH standard curve generated using the bioluminescent system.
-Exposure to 5mM acetaminophen for three hours substantially reduced GSH only after treatment for two days with a P450 inducer, 30 μM pregnenolone 16a-carbonitrile (PCN).
+Exposure to 5mM acetaminophen (APAP) for three hours substantially reduced GSH only after treatment for two days with a P450 inducer, 30 μM pregnenolone 16a-carbonitrile (PCN), whereas exposure to APAP or PCN alone caused little difference in GSH levels.

 GSH-Glo™ Glutathione Assay Technical Bulletin